arutinn/free_images_app/README.md

 by keyword -done
 random photo -done

-Can chose the size of photo
+Can choose the size of photo -done

-Display some info about photo
+Display some info about photo -done

-Generate a link to download current photo
+Generate a link to download current photo -done

+Can chose the quantity photos on page

 User authentication